 Ethanol is okay to run in most vehicles, but it is not good for small engines like the one in your riding mower.
 Because of this, make sure you are using a fuel with an ethanol content of 10% or less.

 Gas begins to break down as soon as 30 days after purchase.
 Ethanol, and the moisture it attracts, separate from the gasoline leaving behind a sticky substance when it evaporates.

 This substance can gum up your fuel components resulting in a lack of fuel for your riding mower’s engine.

 You can find out more about choosing the right gas for your riding mower in this article.
 I go into more detail about the types of fuel to choose and the harmful effects of ethanol.

 Refill your fuel tank with a gas including a fuel additive to your fuel.
 I use Sea Foam Motor Treatment in my mower.
-This fuel additive not only stabilizes the gasoline, it also acts as fuel cleaning agent.
+This fuel additive not only stabilizes gasoline but also acts as a fuel-cleaning agent.
 Read more about the additional advantages of using Sea Foam here.

 Fuel Filter is Plugged on Your Riding Mower